Large Language User Interfaces: Voice Interactive User Interfaces powered by LLMs: Proposed LM-UI Framework Architecture Design

-Proceeding down the pipeline is the core function of the engine.
-At this level, a powerful LLM with substantial generalization and multitasking ability is used to compare the annotated children nodes of the classified application and compare each to the user's input.
-Through prompt engineering, an LLM such as Google's T5 model fine-tuned on large text corpora for accurate NLP multitasking abilities, can determine which part of the user's input corresponds to the current child node being checked.
+At this level, the custom fine-tuned LLM agents with specialized ability such as Google's T5 model trained on specific tasks from our library in a teacher-student environment, enable accurate parsing of complex user inputs into structured data that the system can act upon.
+This process is crucial for interpreting the specific details contained within the user’s input and mapping them to actionable UI component parameters in our system.

+For inputs that require extracting parameters or entities, we define a transformation \(g\): \(U\)→\(P\), where \textit{P} is a set of parameters extracted from the inputs.
+This can be used alongside \(f\) to not only map an input to an application component but also extract the necessary information to perform the action:

+where \(u_i\) is the encoded user input, and \(\{p_1,p_2,...\}\) are the extracted parameters.
+These parameters are then used to dynamically adapt the system's response to the user's intent.
 This extraction algorithm functions as a decision-making tool with the use of natural language processing techniques.
-Its objective is to analyze textual input, categorize it based on predefined criteria, and generate a JSON parameter extraction object, to be relayed to the front end and dispatched to the Redux central store.
+Its objective is to analyze textual input, categorize it based on predefined criteria, and generate a JSON parameter extraction object to be relayed to the front end and dispatched to the Redux central store.